 - Seizure Response Dogs, specially trained to protect and help someone with a seizure disorder whenever a seizure occurs

-- Autism Assistance Dogs for children, to provide companionship and enhance safety by acting as a stabilizing “anchor” to prevent the child from bolting
+- Autism Assistance Dogs for children, providing companionship and enhance safety by acting as a stabilizing “anchor” to prevent the child from bolting

-- Diabetes Assistance Dogs, specially trained to detect blood sugar highs and lows
+- Diabetes Assistance Dogs, specially trained for detecting blood sugar highs and lows

-- Facility Dogs, specially trained to work with professional physicians, teachers, and counselors, and assist patients or students with PTSD, anxiety disorders, severe depression, autism, and more
+- Facility Dogs, working with professional physicians, teachers, and counselors, and assist patients or students with PTSD, anxiety disorders, severe depression, autism, and more

 Q: How Can I Get an Assistance Dog?

-A: At Dogs For Better Lives, our team is dedicated to making a difference in the lives of our clients, dogs, trainers, and owners.
-We aim to select the dog best suited to you from the dogs that are available to us, based on your lifestyle, activity level, home environment, and previous experience with dogs.
-For this reason, we require applicants to submit an online application, to make sure your needs suit the capabilities of one of our specially trained dogs.
+A: At Dogs For Better Lives, our team aims to make a difference in the lives of our clients, dogs, trainers, and owners.
+We select the dog best suited to you from the dogs that are available to us, based on your lifestyle, activity level, home environment, and previous experience with dogs.
+For this reason, we require applicants to submit an online application.
+We want to make sure your needs suit the capabilities of one of our specially trained dogs.
 The process is as simple as that!

 Thanks to our outstanding donors, we are able to offer these dogs at no cost to their person.
 Once you have filled out the application, we do the rest.

-If you qualify for one of our Assistance Dogs, we will take the time to partner you up with the perfect match for your needs.
-A disability should never hold you or your loved one back from living life to the fullest, and we train our special pups to assist you with that goal in mind.
+If you qualify for one of our Assistance Dogs, we take the time to partner you up with the perfect match for your needs.
+A disability should never hold you or your loved one back from living life to the fullest.
+We train our special pups to assist you with that goal in mind.